UglyWillDuckling/diamond-mine/Emerald/emerald/work/tickets/FEAT/Project creation from Lead/Use lead for project creation.md

 		- clarify the existing and future data structures
 - replace the usage of estima with lead for project creation
 	- migrate to using the lead as the main data source

+# status
+- the project creation is now matching the `fake` estima process used by NOVA on WSL

 ---
 # Ideas 🌩